Ordering a deed poll is a fast and easy way to legally change your name.

-This is where a deed poll comes in.
-It is a kind of an official legal document that acts as evidence that you’ve started using a new name.
-You can use a deed poll to update your name on important documents like your passport, with your employer for payroll, and other purposes.
+A deed poll is kind of an official legal document that acts as evidence that you’ve started using a new name.
+You can use a deed poll to update your name on important documents like your passport, driving licence, with your employer for payroll, etc.

 A deed poll demonstrates the following: